exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 #### Custom Theory 6: Fractal Patterns {data-toc-exclude}

 The fifth/sixth official custom theory, abbreviated FP, was created by XLII.
-It was released on April 1, 2024, in the same update as Fractional Integration and the CT tau contribution rate increase by x4.
+It was released on April 1, 2024, in the same update as Fractional Integration and the CT $\tau$ contribution rate increase by x4.

 - [FP<span style="color:#41AD21">modBurst<span style="color:#4665F0">C1</span>MS</span>](#fpmodburstc1ms)&nbsp; — &nbsp;Active